plewto/Pigiron/README.md

 In general commands which begin with 'q-' (for query) returns some information.

-The resources directory contains the batch file 'example.osc' which sets up a basic MIDI process.
+The resources/batch directory contains the batch file 'example' which illustrates several commands to set up a basic MIDI process.
 It is heavily annotated.

 ## Dependencies
-    go 1.13
+    go 1.16
 	github.com/pelletier/go-toml
 	github.com/rakyll/portmidi
     github.com/hypebeast/go-osc